Google Analytics 4 (GA4) Integration

 How to Set Up GA4 Integration with Site Analytics

-1. Go to Settings.
-In the Integrations tab, click on Google Analytics Integration.
+On the Integrations page, click on Google Analytics Integration.
+The right side window will open.

-2. If you have a current Google Analytics integration, click here to remove it.
+2. If you have a current Google Analytics integration, click the pink "Remove Integration" button to remove it.

-4. Allow seoClarity to have access to your Google Analytics account.
+4. Allow seoClarity to have access to your Google Analytics GA4 account.

 5. You should now see this verification that your authentication was successful.
 Click the Next button to continue your integration setup.